 same time.
 Hence stop what you're doing and write.

-The BFH will race in at 9:03 with this rush job, which has lots of complex rules
+The BFH will race in at 9:03 with Project One, which has lots of complex rules

 and needs.
 You write down each statement he makes, then start.